nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 being able to link the x509 certificate to a Nuts identity by as a Verifiable Credential that is issued by the holder of the x509 identity.

-This RFC specifies the requirements and validation process for the `NutsX509Credential`, a W3C Verifiable Credential (VC) type issued by the holder of a x509 certificate, represented by a `did:x509` DID.
+This RFC specifies the requirements and validation process for the `NutsX509Credential`, a W3C Verifiable Credential ( VC) type issued by the subject of a x509 certificate, represented by a `did:x509` DID.
 The `NutsX509Credential` ensures strong alignment with the properties of the associated X.509 certificate and defines mechanisms to validate the credential and verify its association with a `did:x509` DID.

 ## Status of this document